-- Q7.14: How would the qualified actuary certify that a group of policies may be excluded from the Stochastic Reserve calculation? - A: Per the Guidance Note in Section 6.A.1.a.iii, the qualified actuary should develop documentation to support the actuarial certification that presents the analysis clearly and in detail sufficient for another actuary to understand the analysis and reasons for the actuary's conclusion that the group of policies is not subject to material interest rate risk or asset return volatility risk.
-Examples of methods a qualified actuary could use to support the actuarial certification include, but are not limited to: - 1.
-A demonstration that reserves for the group of policies calculated according to Sections 5-9 of VM-05, VM-A and VM-C are at least as great as the assets required to support the group of policies using the company's cash flow testing model under each of the 16 scenarios identified in Section 6 or alternatively each of the New York 7 scenarios. - 2.
-A demonstration that the group of policies passed the stochastic exclusion ratio test within 36 months prior to the valuation date and the company has not had a material change in its interest rate risk. - 3.
-A qualitative risk assessment of the group of policies that concludes that the group of policies does not have material interest rate risk or asset return volatility.
-Such assessment would include an analysis of product guarantees, the company's non-guaranteed element policy, assets backing the group of policies and the company's investment strategy. - Q7.15: What analysis would be done on a regular basis for groups of policies that satisfy the Stochastic Exclusion Test? - A: Some actuaries would review the characteristics of each group of policies on a regular basis to make sure that the group of policies still passes the test particularly if the block only passed the test by a small margin.
-Other actuaries may identify certain economic parameters or other characteristics of the block of policies that drives variability to economic conditions and would monitor those items to see if the calculations need to be recomputed.
+Q 7.21: How would a qualified actuary certify that a group of policies may be excluded from the Stochastic Reserve calculation?

+A: Per the Guidance Note in Section 6.A.1.a.iii, "the qualified actuary should develop documentation to support the actuarial certification that presents the analysis clearly and in detail sufficient for another actuary to understand the analysis and reasons for the actuary's conclusion that the group of policies is not subject to material interest rate risk or asset return volatility risk.
+Examples of methods a qualified actuary could use to support the actuarial certification include, but are not limited to:

+- A demonstration that reserves for the group of policies calculated according to Section 5 Section 9 of VM-05, VM-A, and VM-C are at least as great as the assets required to support the group of policies using the company's cash-flow testing model under each of the 16 scenarios identified in Section 6 or alternatively each of the New York seven scenarios. - A demonstration that the group of policies passed the stochastic exclusion ratio test within 36 months prior to the valuation date and the company has not had a material change in its interest rate risk. - A qualitative risk assessment of the group of policies that concludes that the group of policies does not have material interest rate risk or asset return volatility.
+Such assessment would include an analysis of product guarantees, the company's NGE policy, assets backing the group of policies and the company's investment strategy."

+Q 7.22: What analysis would be done on a regular basis for groups of policies that satisfy the Stochastic Exclusion Test?

+A: Some actuaries would review the characteristics of each group of policies on a regular basis to make sure that the group of policies still passes the test, particularly if the block only passed the test by a small margin.
+Other actuaries may identify certain economic parameters or other characteristics of the block of policies that drive variability to economic conditions and would monitor those items to see whether the calculations need to be recomputed.
 An example of this may be a block of universal life policies without secondary guarantees, with cash values that are a very low percentage of the death benefit.
-It may be that this block is not currently sensitive to economic conditions but if the cash values increase, the sensitivity of that block could increase to the point where it no longer passes the test.
+It may be that this block is not currently sensitive to economic conditions but the sensitivity of that block could increase to the point where it no longer passes the test if the cash values increase.

-Other actuaries may only perform the test when it is required under VM-20 if they believe the block has not changed enough to make re-testing worthwhile.
+Other actuaries may only perform the test when it is required under VM-20 if they believe the block has not changed enough to make retesting worthwhile.

-Q7.16: If a group of policies becomes subject to material risks after having previously been certified, what transition does the company need to make in light of the Stochastic Exclusion Test?
+Q 7.23: If a group of policies becomes subject to material risks after having previously been certified, what transition does the company need to make in light of the Stochastic Exclusion Test?

-A: In this situation, the company would need to reevaluate whether the group of policies requires a calculation of the Stochastic Reserve.
-It may be that the group of policies still satisfies one of the other exclusion tests or if not, the exclusion needs to be discontinued.
-The company would then be required to calculate Stochastic Reserves in the determination of the minimum reserve according to Section 6.A.3.a.ii.
+A: In this situation, the company would need to re-evaluate whether the group of policies requires a calculation of the Stochastic Reserve.
+It may be that the group of policies still satisfies one of the other exclusion tests; if not, the exclusion needs to be discontinued.
+The company would then be required to calculate Stochastic Reserves in the determination of the minimum reserve.

-Q7.17: Does the Stochastic Exclusion Test need to be performed with year-end valuation data?
+Q 7.24: Does the Stochastic Exclusion Test need to be performed with year-end valuation data?